Latcat21/one-stop-trak/README.md

-A mobile first app that is a one stop all for organizing your day and keep track of your health and fitness goals
+A mobile first app to help you organize your day and keep track of your health and fitness goals

 when you start a new day you can lists your tasks for that day.

-you can also keep track of..
+you can also keep track of

 -Your wake up time
 -The foods you have eaten
 -Calories consumed